exercism/r/concepts/classes/about.md

 OOP enthusiasts can write multiple long textbook chapters on inheritance, subclassing, mixins, and all the rest.

-R just lets you supply multiple names to the `class` attribute.
+R just lets you supply multiple names to the `class` attribute: a longer vector of strings, rather than a single string.

 At the risk of stretching the example to breaking point, suppose we had made a generic `point` class, and wanted to subclass it to `point2d`, `point3d`, etc.